PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 }
 ```

-The example above is a setup where the AppGW serves only as a reverse proxy terminating SSL connections (by default all traffic sent to the backend pool is sent to port 80, plain text).
+The example above is a setup where the Application Gateway serves only as a reverse proxy terminating SSL connections (by default all traffic sent to the backend pool is sent to port 80, plain text).
 It also redirects all http communication sent to listener port 80 to https on port 443.

 As you can see in the `target_listener_name` property, all Application Gateway component created for an application are prefixed with the application name (so the key value).

 For each application one can configure the following properties:

 * `priority` - rule's priority
-* [`listener`](#property-listener) - provides general listener setting like port, protocol, error pages, etc
+* [`listener`](#property-listener) - provides general listener settings like port, protocol, error pages, etc
 * [`backend`](#property-backend) - (optional) complete backend http settings configuration
 * [`probe`](#property-probe) - (optional) backend health check probe configuration
-* [`redirect`](#property-redirect) - (optional) mutually exclusive with backend and probe, creates a redirect rule
+* [`redirect`](#property-redirect) - (optional) mutually exclusive with `backend` and `probe`, creates a redirect rule
-* [`rewrite_sets`](#property-rewrite-sets) - (optional) a set of rewrite rules to modify response and request headers
+* [`rewrite_sets`](#property-rewrite-sets) - (optional) a set of rewrite rules used to modify response and request headers.

-For details on each of them (except for `priority`) see below.
+For details on each of them (except for `priority`) check the topics below.

 ### property: listener